zeevx/ahkohd/README.md

 ### 🦄 😹 - @ahkohd

 👋 Hi!
-I'm a developer + designer.
+I'm a polyglot developer + designer.
 Sometimes, I make indie games.
 At other times I contribute to open-source.
 In a nutshell, I create.